-To minimise side effects guidelines recommend using NSAIDs at the lowest effective dose.
+There are guidelines to minimise the chance of side effects.
+These recommend using NSAIDs at the lowest effective dose.
 And for the shortest possible time.
-But what are the options if you have a chronic painful condition?
+But what are the options if you have a chronic and painful condition?

-The following alternatives are safe and effective treatments or strategies for osteoarthritis.
-With evidence based on scientific studies.
+The following alternatives are, according to scientific studies, safe and effective treatments or strategies for osteoarthritis.
 They are mostly related to osteoarthritis of the knee.
 Since this condition creates much disability and there are plenty of studies available.

 1. Diet – balance your fatty acids